How to copy a list in Python

 print(f"Copy: {users_copy}")

-• You should use this method whenever your lists contain other mutable objects, like dictionaries or other lists, to prevent unintended side effects and keep your data clean.
+• This is essential whenever your lists contain other mutable objects, like dictionaries or other lists, to prevent unintended data corruption and ensure the original data remains pristine.

 Real-world applications